 A study of health-related fitness and wellness plans; the National Health Objectives; health and physical fitness standards; setting nutrition, dietary and fitness goals; evaluating fitness activities, fitness self-assessment.
+Cross-listed with KIN-3000.

-SRMP-3010: Introduction to Facilities & Events Management - 3 hours Introductory consideration of facilities and events management issues such as event scheduling, finance and profitability, personnel and equipment oversight as well as liability and risk management concerns in sports and recreation settings.
+SRMP-3010: Introduction to Facilities & Events Management - 3 hours

+Introductory consideration of facilities and events management issues such as event scheduling, finance and profitability, personnel and equipment oversight as well as liability and risk management concerns in sports and recreation settings.